freenas/freenas-docs/userguide/system.rst

   only alphanumeric characters, underscores, and dashes are allowed.

 * **Scrub Boot:** can be used to perform a manual scrub of the boot devices.
-By default, the boot device is scrubbed every 35 days.
-To change the default interval, input a different number in the :guilabel:`Automatic scrub interval (in days)` field.
+By default, the boot device is scrubbed every 7 days.
+To change the default interval, change the number in the :guilabel:`Automatic scrub interval (in days)` field.
 The date and results of the last scrub are also listed in this screen.
 The condition of the boot device should be listed as *HEALTHY*.

 * **Status:** click this button to see the status of the boot devices.
-  In the example shown in
   :numref:`Figure %s <status_boot_dev_fig>`,
-  there is only one boot device and it is *ONLINE*.
+  shows only one boot device, which is *ONLINE*.

 .. _status_boot_dev_fig: